teleflux-io/teleflux/docs/whitepapers/README.md

 # Teleflux Whitepapers
-Whitepapers of Teleflux system and it's subsystems.
+Whitepapers of Teleflux system and its subsystems.

 ## Teleflux
 ```bash